cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 - keras 2.6.0           used for setting model's hyperparamters
 - plotly 5.12.0         used for plotting the model's learning curve
 - seaborn 0.11.0        used for plotting the model's confusion matrix
+- streamlit             used for to createing and sharing this project's interface
 </pre>

 ## Credits